KarlZylinski/Bowtie/README.md

 - [ ] Replace load functions in resource manager with only getter (maybe add auto load feature?).
 Introduce packages which specify which resources should be loaded.
 Have a boot package and then have levels/other types of packages do the rest.
 Or maybe specify default package from main.lua?
 - [ ] Move all struct defs into _type.h files?
 - [ ] Rename foundation to base
+- [ ] Redo console as external application

 ## Style